 A bit about Mt.
 Shasta…

-Horse camp hike is located in the Shasta-Trinity National Forest.
-Mt Shasta region is a sight unlike any other place in all of California.
+Horse camp hike is located in the Shasta-Trinity National Forest exactly where you would think – on Mt Shasta.
+The region is a sight unlike any other place in all of California.
 The summit and the surrounding territory has its own Alpine climate – some of the most pristine nature, clean air and views worthy of Instagram.
 Here’s a link of US Dept of Agriculture site with tons of useful information about the Shasta-Trinity National Forest.

 Here’s a quote from their website